martin-tornqvist/ia/README.md

 (dot slash ia)

-If you want, you can copy the “target” folder somewhere and rename it
+If you want, you can copy the "target" folder somewhere and rename it

 ## OS X